barryclark/jekyll-now/_posts/2019-09-23-My-Fifth-Post.md

 In ***Main***
 We have a folder Commands and other files under org.improving.tag > java.

-To follow DIP(Dependencies Inversion Principle:depending upon abstractions, not concretions),
+To follow DIP(Dependencies Inversion Principle:depending upon abstractions, not concretions), the abstract class BaseEmoteCommand ***implements*** the interface Command and ***takes care of*** the conditions for the input and displaytext.